 The restaurant will be equipped with the latest fixtures and will have a black marble counter for service.
 The car is equipped with an electric refrigerator and other modern equipment.
 The value of the car is estimated at $8,000.
 A similar restaurant has been successfully operated in East Aurora for the past three years.

-What can be confirmed, however, is the S and B Diner’s first mentioning found in print was 1934 with its address of 233 Court Street.
-It was operating in a rail, or Pullman, car, for in 1937 it would be reported by the Watertown Daily Times that–
+The S & B Diner’s first mention found in print was in 1934, with its address of 233 Court Street.
+It was operating in a rail, or Pullman, car, for in 1937, it would be reported by the Watertown Daily Times that–

-The present S and B Diner will be removed to the railroad lot at the corner of Factory and Polk Streets, it is said.
+The present S & B Diner will be removed to the railroad lot at the corner of Factory and Polk Streets, it is said.

-This lot at the corner of Factory and Polk streets would evidently become the second S and B Diner located within the city, operating at 100 Factory Street from 1937 until sometime before 1949 when it was known as the North Star Diner.
+This lot at the corner of Factory and Polk streets would become the second S & B Diner located within the city, operating at 100 Factory Street from 1937 until sometime before 1949 when it was known as the North Star Diner.